hdShang/arxiv-daily/docs/cs-CL/2025-10-22/papers/251019585v2-detecting-latin-in-historical-books-with-large-language-models-a-mul.md

 ---
 layout: default
-title: Detecting Latin in Historical Books with Large Language Models: A Multimodal Benchmark
+title: "Detecting Latin in Historical Books with Large Language Models: A Multimodal Benchmark"
 ---

 # Detecting Latin in Historical Books with Large Language Models: A Multimodal Benchmark